msivak/Hourglass/README.md

 - Player names to input to Arduino
 - Keyboard to arduino input
 - Direct time input for each player
+- Color change for when time runs low

 Documentation to add:
 - BOM for parts